rabl-rabl/CS492-project-4/README.md

 ```python
 python train.py --category chair|airplane|table
 ```
-After training, you will get intermediate samples and ckpt file in results/diffusion-voxel-(current_time) folder.
+After training, you will get intermediate sample images and {category}.ckpt file in results/diffusion-voxel-(current_time) folder.

 4. Sample 1000x32x32x32 size numpy file using the ckpt file.
 You should change the checkpoint_path to get proper sample.
 ```python